jsh9091/stats-panel/README.md

 ![settings panel in Fitbit phone app](Settings%20Panel.png)

 General Troubleshooting:
-- If question mark appears next to heart rate icon.
+- A question mark appears next to heart rate icon.
 This happens if the watchface does not receive a value for heart rate.
 This can happen when the watchface is first loaded after installation.
 If the question mark appears after installation, wait a few moments and the heart rate value should appear.
 - If the settings values in the Fitbit phone app become out of sync with the actual display of the watchface, try toggeling the out of sync values on the phone a couple times to resolve the issue.

 Troubleshooting: If the temperature does not show up: